isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

         ...
     }

+When qualifying a partial name, :iscman:`kea-dhcp4` constructs the name in the
+format:

+``[candidate-name].[ddns-qualifying-suffix].``

+where ``candidate-name`` is the partial name supplied in the DHCPREQUEST.
+For example, if the FQDN domain name value is "some-computer" and the ``ddns-qualifying-suffix`` is "example.com", the generated FQDN is:

+``some-computer.example.com.``

-When generating a name, :iscman:`kea-dhcp4` constructs the name in the format:
+When generating the entire name, :iscman:`kea-dhcp4` constructs the name in the format:

 ``[ddns-generated-prefix]-[address-text].[ddns-qualifying-suffix].``